oke-aditya/digit_recognizer/README.md

 # Digit Recognizer
 Simple Flask App to recongize Handwrtten Digits.

 Note while deploying and using I have used Heroku with Gunicorn server.

-It is wsgi and production ready.
+The model is a simple CNN architecture.
+It is converted to ONNX format for easy inference using opencv.
+The model is in ONNX format.
+You can use tensorflow as well.
+Just load it properly using tensorflow.

 # Running locally.